rm-controls/rm_control/rm_gazebo/README.md

-# rm-gazebo
+# rm_gazebo

 ## Overview

-This package is to rewrite the Gazebo_ ros _control::RobotHWSim, adding the imu sensors.
+This package is to modify the class of `Gazebo_ros_control::RobotHWSim`, adding the imu sensors hardware interface for gazebo robot hardware simulation.
-The world file include the world of gazebo simulate.
+The world folder contains the gazebo simulate world.

-**Keywords:** ros, gazebo, imu
+**Keywords:** ros, gazebo, imu, hardware interface

 ### License